Heart to Heart: What Is A Toxic Friendship & When It’s Time To Quit It!

 Now let me tell you something, if you are having friends, who don’t accept you the way you are, quit this friendship!
 Peer pressure is one of the worst things ever, and it is definitely not worth it to keep a toxic friendship like this!

-Sometimes peer pressure comes in the form of forcing friends to do the same thing but always being criticised is a form of peer pressure as well.
-Keep in mind, that just because you don’t like the same sports or hobbies, or you are doing something else doesn’t mean you are less important and lovable!
+Sometimes peer pressure comes in the form of forcing friends to do the same thing but always being criticised is a form of peer pressure.
+Remember that just because you don’t like the same sports or hobbies or do something else doesn’t mean you are less critical and lovable!

 But from my own experiences, I can tell you that you are feeling better afterwards, and you will definitely have less stress!
-Sometimes you have to have the courage to end a toxic friendship for the better of your own but also for the other person.
+Sometimes you have to have the courage to end a toxic friendship for the better of your own and the other person.